UUCF Buddhist Fellowship

 - No previous experience or knowledge is required, nor do you need to bring a meditation cushion (although you may); most people meditate in the chairs already in the chapel.

 - You do not need to have read the assigned book chapter in advance to participate in the discussion.
-Everyone is welcome.
+We are currently studying The Road Home: A Contemporary Exploration of the Buddhist Path by Ethan Nichtern

-- Contact email Nancy Hutchins (nhutchins471 at comcast dot net) to be added to our Buddhist Fellowship contact list.
+- Email to be added to our Buddhist Fellowship contact list.

 - 9:00am - 9:30am Meditation